A comparison between weakly protomodular and protomodular objects in unital categories: The case of left pseudocancellative unital magmas

-However, the non--weakly protomodular LPM of Example~\ref{E:nwp} is a subalgebra of this LPM.
+It is straightforward to check that the operations defined above for \(\Z\), restricted to natural numbers, are precisely those given in Example~\ref{E:nwp}.
+The non--weakly protomodular LPM of Example~\ref{E:nwp} is then a subalgebra of this LPM.
 Therefore, by Theorem~\ref{T:prot} we have found an LPM which is weakly protomodular but not protomodular. \end{example}